21 – 28 March 2019

-Morocco is a country filled with atmosphere and contrasts: from the buzz of the medina and exotic souks in Marrakech to hidden gardens and long views of the mountains.
-Moroccans are a warm, hospitable people happy to share their history over a
+Morocco is a country of contrasts: The buzz of the medina and exotic souks in Marrakech, hidden gardens, long views to the mountains and warm, hospitable people happy to share their history over a

 Meals included are shown as B (breakfast), L (lunch) and D (dinner).
 Often guests meet for drinks before dinner (optional).